Blog

 Paper PDI processes produce three types of gaps: documentation gaps that create liability, accountability gaps that allow repeat defects to persist, and visibility gaps that prevent quality managers from acting on problems before they reach the customer.
 None of these gaps is obvious in daily operations.
 They show up as warranty claims, damage settlements, and customer complaints after the fact.

-For OEMs looking to evaluate purpose-built digital PDI checklist software designed for automotive supply chain operation, Intelli PDI is built for exactly this use case, covering every inspection touchpoint from plant floor to customer handover within a single mobile-first platform.
+For OEMs looking to evaluate purpose-built digital PDI checklist software designed for automotive supply chain operations, Intelli PDI covers every inspection touchpoint from plant floor to customer handover within a single mobile-first platform.

 FAQ

-What are the cost benefits of switching to Intelli PDI?
+What are the cost benefits of switching to a digital PDI system?

-What challenges do OEMs face when transitioning to Intelli PDI?
+What challenges do OEMs face when transitioning from paper to digital PDI?

 Share this post